jamesamcgaha/supernow/posts/css-specificity-in-the-service-portal.md

 ### 4).
 If the declarations are located within the same source, whichever declaration is lowest down in the stylesheet gets applied
 ## II.
 Explaining ServiceNow's Impact on Specificity
 ### 1).
 Portal and theme CSS gets added onto all other CSS stylesheets
 ServiceNow allows you to put any CSS in the portal or theme records; however, these places are really only meant to contain CSS variables that can be used by other stylesheets within the portal.
 When ServiceNow compiles all the CSS, it creates and adds to the HTML for the page a &lt;style&gt; element for each of the possible places for CSS to be located (only if those sources have a value): widget instances, widgets, the page, and any stylesheets attached to the theme (styling defined directly in the HTML of a widget or angular template are not touched).
 For each of these stylesheets, it adds the CSS from the portal and then from the theme to the top.
 It does this so variables defined at the portal or theme are available everywhere you might add styling.
-However, this means that if you add a normal CSS declaration to the portal or theme, this declaration gets copied to the top of the CSS for every single widget instance, widget, page, and stylesheet on that page that have CSS.
+However, this means that if you add a normal CSS declaration to the portal or theme, this declaration gets copied to the top of the CSS for every single widget instance, widget, page, and stylesheet on that page that has CSS.
 ### 2).
 ServiceNow adds "scoping" selectors to widget and page CSS
-Also, when ServiceNow compiles all the CSS for a portal page, it adds to some selectors to help the declarations get applied in the right order and to make CSS scoped to the right elements.
+Also, when ServiceNow compiles all the CSS for a portal page, it adds some selectors to help the declarations get applied in the right order and to make CSS scoped to the right elements.
 The following selectors are added to the front of all CSS declarations for widget instance, widget, and page CSS:

 Widget Instance: #x[instance_sys_id]
 Widget: .v[widget_sys_id]